-- formulate new strategies that will further scientific and clinical research efforts toward the prevention and early detection of cancer; and
+- Formulate new strategies that will further scientific and clinical research efforts toward the prevention and early detection of cancer.

-It is the policy of the AACR that the information presented at AACR CME activities will be unbiased and based on scientific evidence.
-To help participants make judgments about the presence of bias, the AACR will provide information that Program Committee members and speakers have disclosed about financial relationships they have with commercial entities that produce or market products or services related to the content of this CME activity.
-This disclosure information will be made available in the Program/Proceedings of this conference.
+It is the policy of the AACR that the information presented at CME activities will be unbiased and based on scientific evidence.
+To help participants make judgments about the presence of bias, the AACR will provide information that Program Committee members, speakers, and abstract presenters have disclosed about financial relationships they have with commercial entities that produce or market products or services related to the content of this CME activity.
+This disclosure information will be made available in the Annual Meeting Program Supplement.

 ACKNOWLEDGEMENT OF FINANCIAL OR OTHER SUPPORT

-This activity is supported by grants and will be disclosed at the activity.
+This activity is supported by the following professional education grants: AbbVie, Celgene, Eisai, Jazz Pharmaceuticals, Lilly, Millennium, Seattle Genetics, and Pfizer.
+Any others will be disclosed at the meeting.